sourcegraph/language-server-protocol/extension-workspace-references.md

 /**
  * Represents information about a programming construct that can be used to
  * identify and locate the construct's symbol.
 The identification does not have
  * to be unique, but it should be as unique as possible.
+It is up to the
+ * language server to define the schema of this object.
  *
  * In contrast to `SymbolInformation`, `SymbolDescriptor` includes more concrete,
  * language-specific, metadata about the symbol.